Who should have the flu vaccine

 Frontline health and social care workers can also get a flu vaccine through their employer.

-Most eligible people can get the flu vaccine from 1 October 2025 but appointments can be made now on the NHS website or in the NHS app.
+Appointments can be made now on the NHS website or in the NHS app.
+If you can’t get online, call 119.

 Children’s flu vaccine